In this article

-Material and durability: For the most part, Adirondack chairs are made out of either wood or some type of plastic.
-One of the most popular plastics used for Adirondack chairs and other outdoor furniture is Polywood, a proprietary material that includes recycled milk jugs and detergent bottles.
+Most Adirondack chairs are made out of either wood or some type of plastic, but there are also metal options.
+One of the most popular plastics used for Adirondack chairs is Polywood, a proprietary material that includes recycled milk jugs and detergent bottles.
 Similar to Kleenex or Band-Aids, Polywood is both a brand name and a colloquial term for plastic lumber.
-Other terms you might see in reference to plastic lumber are high-density polyethylene (HDPE) and high-impact polystyrene (HIPS).
+Other terms you might see in reference to plastic lumber are high-density polyethylene, or HDPE, and high-impact polystyrene, or HIPS.
 HDPE is generally treated with UV inhibitors to prevent its color from fading in the sun.
-The great thing about opting for Adirondack chairs made from plastic lumber is that they are incredibly durable and require little to no maintenance.
+The great thing about plastic-lumber Adirondack chairs is that they are incredibly durable, require little to no maintenance, and can easily be hosed down.
 George Pisegna, deputy director at the Horticulture Society of New York, says they would be good for someone who doesn’t want to worry about caring for a really nice piece of wood furniture or someone who doesn’t have a lot of space to store it inside during the winter or offseason.
 Most of them can be left outside all year round without risk of their flaking or cracking.

 That said, many of our experts told us that the ideal material for an Adirondack chair is a hardwood like teak or acacia — or cedar, which is technically a soft wood but is well known for its anti-fungal and anti-termite properties.
 Their reasoning is both aesthetic and practical: The original Westport chair was made of hardwood that develops a beautiful patina over time, and hardwoods are sturdy and hold up well to punishing outdoor conditions.

-According to Pisegna, another reason for choosing wood over plastic — even if it’s recycled plastic — is that it’s more eco-friendly, since furniture made from post-consumer plastic doesn’t biodegrade and isn’t necessarily recyclable at the end of its life.
-“Wood is always 100 percent my choice,” he says, adding that he also prefers buying secondhand Adirondack chairs made of wood over buying them new.
+According to Pisegna, another reason for choosing wood over plastic — even if it’s recycled plastic — is that it’s more ecofriendly since furniture made from postconsumer plastic doesn’t biodegrade and isn’t necessarily recyclable at the end of its life.
 Pisegna bought a set of original Westport chairs at an estate sale years ago and keeps the wood in good condition by oiling it and covering the chairs in the winter.
-But he notes that many owners of wood Adirondack chairs stain, paint, or apply sealant to them to make them more weather-resistant.
-If you’re set on buying the original version like Pisegna, there are lots of them for sale on 1stDibs.
-Just know that prices start at around $6,000 per chair.
-Otherwise you’ll find a few expert-approved wood chairs below that cost much less.
-For all the chairs on this list, we’ve noted exactly what kind of material they’re made of whenever possible.
+But he notes that many owners of wood Adirondack chairs stain, paint, or apply sealant to them to make them more weather resistant.

-Comfort: While it might feel good to really sink into an Adirondack chair, it can be challenging for some people to get back out of their traditionally deep seats.
+While it might feel good to really sink into an Adirondack chair, it can be challenging for some people to get out of their traditionally deep seats.
 Salem says this is the price you pay for extreme comfort.
-But if you’d rather not struggle to transition from sitting to standing there are plenty of Adirondack chairs with shallower seat angles.
-There are also chairs with curved or concave backs, contoured and “waterfall”-front seats, adjustable backs that let you recline, lumbar support, and smaller dimensions that are good for (or designed specifically for) children.
+But if you’d rather not struggle to transition from sitting to standing, there are plenty of Adirondack chairs with shallower seat angles.
+There are also chairs with curved or concave backs, contoured or “waterfall”-front seats, adjustable backs that let you recline, lumbar support, and smaller dimensions that are good for (or designed specifically for) children.

-Weight and balance: Part of what makes an Adirondack chair so comfortable are its sturdiness and weight.
-You should feel like the chair is stable and almost attached to the Earth.
+Part of what makes an Adirondack chair so comfortable is its sturdiness and weight.
+You should feel like the chair is stable and almost attached to the earth.
 The best Adirondack chairs shouldn’t tip or move when you sit down, and they should feel balanced and stable on grass, gravel, sand, or a rocky surface.
-The original Westport chairs were used on many different surfaces, so they were designed not to rock or move.
-Both wooden and plastic lumber Adirondack chairs will have some heft to them, making them feel sturdy but also making them more durable to leave outside year-round.
+Both wood- and plastic-lumber Adirondack chairs will have some heft to them, making them sturdy and more durable to leave outside year round.
 Almost all of the chairs on this list are on the heavy side, but we have noted those that are not in the details section.

-Style, finish, and color: Whether you end up buying an Adirondack chair with a rounded and slatted back or something chubbier and square comes down to personal preference.
-The color you pick does too.
-But it might also come down to where you are going to put your chair and the overall style and color scheme of your home.
+The color you pick comes down to where you are going to put your chair and the overall style and color scheme of your home.
 Keeping that in mind, we have tried to include many different styles, and we’ve also noted when a chair is available in multiple colors or materials.